 At Āether Beauty, our products are formulated in the US, Canada, and Europe at high-quality, reputable facilities we trust.
 We visit the facilities regularly, meet the people producing our products, see our products at every stage of production, and personally check the quality on a regular basis.

-In China, it’s not uncommon for manufacturers to bribe Quality Control Inspectors to ignore any quality issues they find.
+In corrupt factories, it’s common for manufacturers to bribe Quality Control Inspectors to ignore any quality issues they find.
 Inspectors are often very low-paid also, so the offer of extra income can be tempting.
 As a result, flawed, toxic, or low-quality products sometimes aren’t reported and end up being sold to consumers despite their issues.

 Factories may also bribe officials and regulators to look the other way on labor standards, facility cleanliness, and production standards.

-This all probably sounds hard to believe, we know, but sadly it’s a common reality in China and many other countries around the world.
-Chinese President Xi Jinping himself acknowledges that corruption is the biggest threat to their government.
+This all probably sounds hard to believe, we know, but sadly it’s a reality in certain factories in China and many other countries around the world.

-What often happens: brands search far and wide for a Chinese manufacturer that they feel comfortable with.
+What often happens: brands search far and wide for an overseas manufacturer they feel comfortable with.
 After agreeing to produce their product, the manufacturer outsources production to a different manufacturer without telling the brand.

 Why does this happen?
 A manufacturer will give a brand an extremely low price to produce their products, a price they can’t actually meet at their facility.
 So, they outsource to a much less expensive factory and make a small profit.
 This is all done without the brand's knowledge.
 In this case, the brand now has no idea who’s producing their product (and how it’s being produced).

 Six of the top 20 most polluted cities in the world are in China.
-And although China is making efforts to improve their historically very lax pollution laws, the regulations are often ignored and not enforced.
+And although China is making efforts to improve their historically very lax pollution laws, they’re not there yet.
 Chinese factories are still contributing to extreme levels of water, soil, and air pollution.
 A recent inspection of Chinese businesses showed that 70% are violating environmental standards.

 And what’s more: corruption is a big problem in environmental regulation.
 Recently, seven Chinese officials were prosecuted for tampering with pollution data to show a cleaner result.